ampproject/amphtml/contributing/component-validator-rules.md

 ```
   html_format: AMP
 ```

 Same as the extended component tag above, this tells the validator that this tag is only valid for AMP format documents.

 ```
   tag_name: "AMP-CAT"
 ```

 This tells the validator that the html tag name is 'AMP-CAT'.

 ```
-  satisfies: "amp-cat"
+  requires_extension: "amp-cat"
-  requires: "amp-cat extension .js script"

 ```

-These are the opposite pair of satisfy/requires as in the extended component above.
-In this case we specify that this tag requires the extended component and satisfies the use of the extended component, "amp-cat" in this case.
+This tells the validator that the `amp-cat` tag requires the inclusion of the matching extension script tag that we defined above.

 ```
   attrs: {